 In 2005 I purchased on eBay a second, earlier, example of the tma3 which I use with a pair of small B&W LM1 loudspeakers and an Airport Express.
-Both the amps, with serial numbers #101 and #465, function perfectly which is not bad for twenty year old items.
+Both the amps, with serial numbers #101 and #465, function perfectly which is not bad for now thirty year old items.
 Previously I had owned a Naim Nait 2 and various other British amps but at the time I rated the Myst’s ability to rein tight control over loudspeakers at all volumes as better than any other amp under £1000.
 I also love the minimal styling of this amp.

 many thanks to Hywel Davies for the leaflet and Alberto Rossi for the manual